HolyJafar/TriPeaks/README.md

 # TriPeaks Card Game - Using Windows Forms

-This repository contains the implementation of a **TriPeaks Card Game** developed as a university project for the course "Data Structures and Algorithm Design."
-The project demonstrates the application of advanced data structures and algorithms using C#.
+This repository contains the implementation of a **TriPeaks Card Game** developed as a university project for the course "Data Structures and Algorithm Design".

 ---